San Mateo Probate and Trust Administration Lawyers

 - Provide trustees and executors with any other advice and assistance necessary.

-If your loved one died either without any will or trust or only with a will, contact us and we will make every effort to complete the settlement of the estate as quickly and painlessly as possible.
+If your loved one did not have a will or a will along with a trust, contact us and we will make every effort to settle matters of the estate as painlessly as is possible.

-Our office can also assist you with the transfer and sale of real estate, distribution of estate property to those beneficiaries entitled to it, obtaining values of property to assist in the completion of necessary tax returns and other matters required to close out the affairs of a deceased relative or loved one.
+Our office can also assist you with the transfer and sale of real estate, distribution of estate property to those beneficiaries entitled to it, determine property values to help in completing tax returns and other items required to close matters.

 Intestacy means that a California resident died without a will or trust.
 Our office can help represent you as a beneficiary in Probate Court and help the estate go through the process of estate inventory, notifications, debt repayment and filing taxes.